cosmos/cosmos/PLAN.md

 * The proceeds of the crowdsale will go to the Foundation.

-* The Foundation will be a Switzerland non-profit foundation.
+* The Foundation will be a Switzerland/Canadian non-profit foundation.

 * The crowdsale will be a simple Ethereum-style crowdsale occuring over 42 days.